 In part one of my article (see Issue 11 of the Successful Coaching Newsletter (April 2004))

-One of the main concerns I have with respect to trainers working with our younger athletes is their lack of knowledge in reference to the science of human development and, moreover, how that translates into incorrect programming.
+One of the main concerns I have regarding trainers working with our younger athletes is their lack of knowledge about the science of human development and how that translates into incorrect programming.

-Many sport training facilities and individual trainers pride themselves on providing excessively hard training sessions that leave the young athlete feeling exhausted at the end.
+Many sport training facilities and individual trainers pride themselves on providing tough training sessions that leave the young athlete feeling exhausted at the end.

 Training sessions need to be developed with the long-term needs of the athlete squarely in focus.

-Six-week training packages at three sessions per week (which is very typical for sport training facilities) address nothing more than short-term fitness needs and NOT long-term athletic needs.
+Six-week training packages at three sessions per week (typical for sport training facilities) address nothing more than short-term fitness needs and NOT long-term athletic needs.

-Remember, we want all of our young athletes to have long and successful athletic careers, with the eventual goal of becoming a functionally fit and healthy adult.
-There is no short term solution for that.
+Remember, we want all of our young athletes to have long and successful athletic careers, with the eventual goal of becoming functionally fit and healthy adults.
+But, unfortunately, there is no short-term solution for that.

-Specifically speaking, in part one of this article I discussed growth spurts and the interruptive nature they have on both motor control (which directly affects sport-specific ability) as well as the muscular system as a whole.
+Specifically speaking, in part one of this article, I discussed growth spurts and the interruptive nature of motor control (which directly affects sport-specific ability) and the muscular system as a whole.

-Because bone grows faster than muscle, as the bone lengthens, the muscles are placed under a significant tone.
+Because bone grows faster than muscle, the muscles are placed under a significant tone as the bone lengthens.

-A toned muscle cannot be optimally strong or powerful considering that both strength and power require pliability at the muscular level to either exhibit or be improved optimally.
+A toned muscle cannot be optimally powerful, considering that both strength and power require pliability at the muscular level to either exhibit or be improved optimally.

 Strength Power and Speed Training OH MY!